bartkozal/hocus-pocus/docs/media.md

+### Media

 Media object works with any html element.

-Various size of gutters are generated using values from `$spacing-map`.
+Gutter size modifiers are generated for each size in `$spacing-map`.

+Usage:

 <div class="example">
   <div class="media">